brilliant-ember/monodepth/README.md

 - Topics published by the ROS node, containing depth and point cloud data generated.
   - /image/depth - Image message containing the depth image estimated (can be changed on the parameter topic_depth).
   - /pointcloud - Pointcloud2 message containing a estimated point cloud (can be changed on the parameter topic_pointcloud).
-- Parameters that can be configurated
+- Parameters that can be configuration
   - frame_id - TF Frame id to be published in the output messages.
   - debug - If set true a window with the output result if displayed.
   - min_depth, max_depth - Min and max depth values considered for scaling.